-Tower Hall, the main academic building built in 1922, is the iconic image of the university.
-At the front of Tower Hall is a statue of Mother Alfred Moes, founder of the Sisters of St. Francis.
+Tower Hall, the main academic building on Main Campus, built in 1922, is the iconic image of the university.
+In the Wilcox/Taylor Street roundabout in front of Tower Hall is a statue of Mother Alfred Moes, founder of the Sisters of St. Francis.
 The statue welcomes guests to campus and reminds all of the sisters’ many contributions to the Joliet community.
 Tower Hall’s main entrance at Circle Drive is marked by a statue of St. Francis, the institution’s patron saint.
 Just inside the Circle Drive entrance is the Welcome Center.

 Tower Hall houses multimedia classrooms, labs and administrative offices, along with WCSF Radio, the campus television station and Terrace Cafe.
-The College of Arts and Sciences, the College of Business and Health Administration and the College of Education are in Tower Hall.
+The College of Arts and Sciences and the College of Business and Health Administration are based in Tower Hall.
+You can also find Safety and Security, Graduate & Adult Undergraduate Admissions, and the Health & Wellness Office (school nurse) in this building.
 The south wing of Tower Hall contains residence rooms for 90 students.
-Music, theater, cultural and scholarly events are most often at home in the Harold and Margaret Moser Performing Arts Center.
-The Moser Center includes an art gallery, studio theater, choral room, music practice rooms and an auditorium.
+Music, theater, cultural and scholarly events are most often at home in the Harold and Margaret Moser Performing Arts Center, which includes an art gallery, the Sexton Auditorium, the Turk Studio Theater, a choral room and music practice rooms.

-The library has more than 110,000 volumes, special collections, current periodical subscriptions, computer research areas and group and individual study areas.
+The LaVerne & Dorothy Brown Library has more than 110,000 volumes, special collections, current periodical subscriptions, computer research areas and group and individual study areas.
 The Academic Resource Center (ARC), the Center for Instructional Delivery and the university archives are within the library.

 Marian Hall, a 250-bed student residence for freshman and sophomores.
 Each floor contains computer/study area and social lounges.
 A kitchen is also available to residents.
 A game room and the Abbey Lounge, where students can attend performances or watch television, are at the ground floor of Marian Hall.